LMAO-armv8/LMAO-armv8/README.md

 - 🔭 I’m currently working on Android Devlopment (still basics)
 - 🌱 I’m currently learning about my lyf
-- 👯 I’m looking to collaborate on waifus
+- 👯 I’m looking to collaborate on android
-- 🤔 I’m looking for help with my depression
+- 🤔 I’m looking for help with my doubts
 - 💬 Ask me about nothing
 - 📫 How to reach me: just mail me lol chaitanya4g9@sasi.ac.in
 - 😄 Pronouns: ...